-Bremerton has consistently had the highest rate of participation in SNAP, with more than 1 in 4 residents received food stamps in 2017 (Figure 34).23 All regions in the county have lower SNAP rates compared to 5 years ago, but all are still higher than they were 10 years ago.
+Bremerton has consistently had the highest rate of participation in SNAP, with 23.5% of residents receiving food stamps in 2020 (Figure 34).23 All regions in the county experienced increases in SNAP rates compared to last year with North Mason increasing to the highest rate of all time.

 Figure 34.
-Supplemental Nutritional Assistance Program (SNAP) Recipients by Geographic Region, Kitsap County: 2000 to 201723
+Supplemental Nutritional Assistance Program (SNAP) Recipients by Geographic Region, Kitsap County: 2000 to 202023

 The Department of Social and Health Services, which provided the above data does not provide SNAP data at the ZIP Code level, however the American Community Survey provides estimates based on census and survey data.
-Based on this data (Figure 35), 98337 has the highest percentage of households receiving food stamps (21%) in Kitsap County, followed by 98310 (19%), 98312 (17%) and 98366 (16%).5 North Mason County is similar to South Kitsap County, with 17% receiving food stamps in 98528 and 13% receiving food stamps in 98546.
+Based on this data (Figure 35), 98337 has the highest percentage of households receiving food stamps (21%) in Kitsap County, followed by 98310 (19%), 98312 (17%) and 98366 (16%).
+North Mason County is similar to South Kitsap County, with 17% receiving food stamps in 98528 and 13% receiving food stamps in 98546.
 ZIP Codes with percentages that are highly unreliable are not displayed in Figure 35.
 For comparison, the ACS estimate for Kitsap County from 2014 to 2018 is 11.2% of households receiving food stamp benefits.